databyjp/ragwrangler/README.md

 - **Automated Task Handling**: Simplify the creation and management of tasks with a straightforward Python class interface.
 - **Weaviate Integration**: Seamlessly store and retrieve task outputs using Weaviate database integration.
-- **Support for Multiple GPT Models**: The system is compatible with various GPT models including "gpt-3.5-turbo", "gpt-3.5-turbo-16k", and forthcoming versions such as "gpt-4" and "gpt-4-32k".
+- **Support for Multiple Language Models**: You can easily swap out language models as desired.
 - **Logging**: Utilize integrated logging for effortless debugging and tracking of task statuses.

 ## Installation